pranay-pathania/PizzaDeliveryWebApp/staff/README.md

 <img src="./screenshots/all-orders.png" alt="main page with orders" width=500 />
-Main frontpage as seen by the staff if any orders are placed. <br>
+Main frontpage as seen by the staff if any orders are placed. <br><br>

 <img src="./screenshots/all-orders-served.png" alt="main page without orders" width=500 />
-Main frontpage as seen by the staff if no orders are placed or all orders have been completed or cancelled. <br>
+Main frontpage as seen by the staff if no orders are placed or all orders have been completed or cancelled. <br><br>

 <img src="./screenshots/auto-reload-on.png" alt="auto-reload-on" width=500 />
-Auto reload is on; notice the color of the auto reload button. <br>
+Auto reload is on; notice the color of the auto reload button. <br><br>

 ---